refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## Installation guide

-### refine
+### Refine

-refine comes with the project starter tool, which allows users to set up a fully working environment in minutes.
+Refine comes with the project starter tool, which allows users to set up a fully working environment in minutes.

 Run the command `npm create refine-app@latest crud-refine`.
 That will start the CLI wizard that will ask you to configure the project.
 For the purpose of this tutorial, pick the values as shown below: